Asmiyabanu/Lravel_web/README.md

 In this example, we will create a product crud application using laravel 9. we will create a products table with name and detail column using laravel 9 migration, then we will create routes, controller, view, and model files for the product module. we will use bootstrap 5 for design now. so let's follow the below step to create a crud operation with laravel 9.

 ## Installation
-01 First download xampp and install that it is php 7.4 v 02 Download composer and install that it is latest V 03 Then install laravel it is latest
+01 First download xampp and install that it is php 7.4 v<br>
+02 Download composer and install that it is latest V<br>
+03 Then install laravel it is latest<br>
-04 create the project in cmd
+04 create the project in cmd<br>
-05 aftter instal the vs code as a text editor
+05 aftter instal the vs code as a text editor<br>

 note: im install the breeze pakage for authentication